Mind-altering plants have been used for millenia, now adopted by modern culture to help with:

 Fear surrounding cancer diagnosis and death

-Reducing returns to jail and criminal behaviour
+Reducing returns to self-sabotage and old patterns

 While it is not yet legal to guide trips in Canada without government licensing, hundreds of thousands of Canadians are starting to experiment with psychedelic healing.